leggedrobotics/traversability_estimation/README.md

 * **`map_frame_id`** (string, default: "map")

 	The id of the tf frame of the traversability map.
+This id must be the same as the input elevation submap.

 * **`update_rate`** (double, default: 4.0)